Vaccinations and Schools

 Students in California must be vaccinated to attend school.

-Despite this success, or perhaps more accurately because of it, it's easy to assume that "old" diseases are no longer a threat.
-Vaccination rates have declined in some places.
-Until 2016 it was legal for parents in California to enroll unvaccinated children in public school simply by registering a "personal belief statement."
+Despite this success, or perhaps because of it, it's easy to assume that "old" diseases are no longer a threat.
+Some public figures (notably Robert F. Kennedy Jr.) have made themselves famous, or infamous, by sowing doubt about whether vaccinations are safe or necessary.
+Doubt causes hesitation, and vaccination rates have declined in some places.
+Until 2016 it was legal for parents in California to enroll unvaccinated children in public school simply by registering a personal belief statement.
 An outbreak of measles in 2015 served as an important reminder: these diseases are still a deadly reality.
-They will come back if allowed to do so, regardless of personal beliefs.

 Each School Counts